-A war was looming in Germany between the two great powers, the Kingdom of Prussia and the Empire auf Austria.
-Prussia’s Prime Minister Otto von Bismarck.a staunch conservative, demanded that the multi-ethnic state of Austria should cede primacy in Germany to the mainly German state of Prussia, and he was determined to fight a war with Austria.
+A war was looming in Germany between the two great powers, the Kingdom of Prussia and the Empire of Austria.
+Prussia’s Prime Minister Otto von Bismarck.a staunch conservative, demanded that the multi-ethnic state of Austria should cede primacy in Germany to the mainly German state of Prussia.
+He was ready to go to war against Austria.
 Nobody in Germany wanted this war, but Bismarck went for it.
 It was a fratricidal war that would also tear apart Sophie, the Prussian citizen, and Andras, the Austrian.

 “I don’t dare to think of it,” said Lorenz deeply concerned, “I pray that you will not be conscripted, Emil, and I pray for Sophie and Andras.
 They have postponed their wedding for us, and now Andras will probably have to go to war.”